Is Nausea During Ovulation Normal?

 • Bloating: Hormonal changes during ovulation can lead to fluid retention and bloating.

-Please note that not all women experience all of these ovulation symptoms.
-In fact, few do.
+Note: All women don’t experience all of these ovulation symptoms.
+A few do.
 You may still be ovulating even if you don’t feel them.

 A great way to better understand when ovulation occurs is to track ovulation.
 You can do this with Inito.
 This fertility monitor measures LH, estrogen, PdG, and FSH on a single test strip to track your fertile window and predict and confirm ovulation.